 The primary target groups for SDE+ are companies, institutions and non-profit organisations.
 The project must be realised in the Netherlands.
 The national government is excluded from participation.
 Private producers of renewable energy are not eligible for a SDE+ grant because the costs exceed the benefits.
 Other local or national incentive regulations sometimes apply.

 There are two rounds of SDE+ applications in 2017.
-The SDE+ round of applications for spring 2017 runs from 9 am on 7 March to 5 pm on 30 March.
-The autumn round is expected in September, October 2017.
+The SDE+ round of applications for spring 2017 is closed.
+The autumn round is expected in September or October 2017.

 The cost price for the production of renewable energy is set in the base sum for the technology.
 The energy price is established in the correction sum.
 The SDE+ contribution = base – correction sum.
 This makes the level of the SDE+ contribution dependant on energy-price developments.
 When the energy price is high, you receive less SDE+ and more from your energy consumer.
 When the energy price is lower, you get more SDE+ and less from the energy consumer.
 The correction amount is the average energy price per category during the year of production.
 The base energy price is the lower limit for the correction amount.
 The maximum grant is reached when the correction amount is equal to the base energy price.
 The final payments are calculated per year on the amount of energy produced and the actual energy price.